openbmc/docs/designs/power-recovery.md

 - Tell the host firmware that it is a automated power-on recovery initiated boot when that firmware is what boots the system

+### Uninterruptible Power Supply (UPS)
+When a UPS is present and a blackout or brownout condition occurs, the BMC must:
+- Log an error to indicate the condition has occurred
+- If host firmware is running, notify the host firmware of this utility failure condition
+- If the UPS battery power becomes low and if host firmware is running, notify the host firmware of the condition, indicating a quick power off is required
+- Log an error if the UPS battery power becomes low and a power loss to the entire system is imminent(i.e. a blackout scenario where BMC will also lose power and UPS is about to run out of power)
+- If the system is not powered on when the event occurs, do not allow the system to be powered on until the power has been restored

 ## Proposed Design

 ### Automated Power-On Recovery